 Code of conduct

-The Code places an obligation on all government employees to take responsibility for their own conduct.
-To achieve this, all employees of OIR are expected to familiarise themselves with, and act in accordance with the Code.
+The Code places an obligation on all employees to take responsibility for their own conduct.
+To achieve this, all employees of either WorkCover Employing Office or WorkCover Queensland are expected to familiarise themselves with and act in accordance with this Code.

 Framework for ethical conduct

-The Code does not attempt to provide an exhaustive list of what to do in all situations, instead the Code represents a broad framework of ethical conduct that government employees have an obligation to uphold.
+The Code does not attempt to provide an exhaustive list of what to do in all situations, instead the Code represents a broad framework of ethical conduct that you have an obligation to uphold.

 The Code also provides the basis for disciplinary action for those who fail to meet their obligations.